-Eventually, both European and United States lawmakers recognized the privacy concerns inherent in tracking cookies, and as of 2011, this once bottomless availability of data became only available on a consent basis.
+Eventually, both European and United States lawmakers recognized the data privacy and security concerns inherent in tracking cookies, and as of 2011, this once bottomless availability of data became only available on a consent basis.

-There are a few sales and marketing-specific activities that are covered under privacy considerations:
+There are a few sales and marketing-specific activities that are covered under data privacy and security considerations:

 Email still remains a popular channel of communication for sales and marketing teams but there have been rules in place for decades.
 Email must be used compliant and in accordance with local legislation.
 For instance, complying with email marketing laws in Canada means complying with CASL.
 While similar legislation does not exist broadly across the United States yet, there are laws such as the California Consumer Privacy Act (CCPA) that offer some protection from email SPAM and must be followed.
 Likewise, if an organization has any chance of doing business with a citizen in the European Union, they should know they will be subject to GDPR requirements.

 Most organizations that store client and prospect information do so within their sales and marketing department’s customer relationship management (CRM) system.